kinaseb/Specify/extension/README.txt

 SUPPORT
 ------------------------------------------------------------
 Do you have questions?
 Would you like to contribute?
 Something else?
-Feel free to open an issue <a href="https://github.com/adamdehaven/Specify/issues" target="_blank">on GitHub</a>.
+Feel free to open an issue on GitHub.

 Not into looking at code?
 No worries.
-Reach out on Twitter <a href="https://twitter.com/adamdehaven" target="_blank">@adamdehaven</a>.
+Reach out on Twitter @adamdehaven